alinesresende/soccer-stats-hub/README.md

 ### 3.5 - Develop the `/matches` endpoint so that it is not possible to insert a match with equal teams or with a team that does not exist in the teams table

-  - It will be validated that it is not possible to insert a match in which the `homeTeam` and the `awayTeam` are the same, for example: Barcelona x Barcelona;
+  - It is not possible to insert a match in which the `homeTeam` and the `awayTeam` are the same, for example: Barcelona x Barcelona;

   - If this occurs, the following message must be returned with a `422` status: